Geonovum/KP-APIs/API-strategie-extensies/ext-n-op-m-relations.md

     }
 ]
 ```
-And, vice versa, authors can have written zero or more books.
-In this case author 3 has not yet published a book.
+In the respons given below, we see that author 3 has not yet published a book.

 ```json
 GET /authors